 Home is the Lower River

-After travelling south for over 80 miles, the Russian River makes a sharp right turn at Forestville and heads west for about 25 miles where it flows into the ocean at the town of Jenner.
+After traveling south for over 80 miles, the Russian River makes a sharp right turn at Forestville and heads west for about 25 miles where it flows into the ocean at the town of Jenner.
 Mark West Creek and Laguna de Santa Rosa are major watersheds that converge with the Russian River at the river bend.

 The ambiance of the lower Russian River has changed relatively little in the last forty years.
 Visitors come here from all over the world to experience our paradise.
 The waterway is thickly lined with giant redwoods for most of its westerly course, and summer cabins are hidden on hillsides, riverbanks, and in deep interior canyons.
 About two thirds of the former cabins have been converted to full time use over the last 25 years.